Intercoin/NonFungibleTokenContract/README.md

 <hr>
 <h3>mintAndDistribute</h3>

-<p>Only owner or author.
-Mints and distributes NFTs with specified IDs to specified addresses</p>
+<p>Mints and distributes NFTs with specified IDs to specified addresses, msg sender must be able to manage series for each NFT listed</p>

 <table class="table table-sm table-bordered table-striped">
 <thead>